Steviebro/ImageClassifier/README.md

 ### Models Directory (`/models/`):
 Contains all saved models, including their variants.
-These variants are discussed in depth in the report.
 An exhaustive list is as follows:

 Naive Bayes:
 1. `models/bayes/bayesModel.pkl`: Main Bayes Model